Tábor: History

 The area is known to have been settled since the early Iron Age (6th–5th century BC).
 The next permanent settlement is documented in the Middle Ages.
-In around 1270, a short-lived settlement called Hradiště (meaning "gord") was founded, which was destroyed most likely in a rebellion against King Ottokar II of Bohemia in 1276.
+In around 1270, a short-lived settlement called Hradiště (meaning 'gord') was founded, which was destroyed most likely in a rebellion against King Ottokar II in 1276.

 Tábor was founded in the spring of 1420, probably by Petr Hromádka of Jistebnice and other members of the most radical wing of the Hussites, who became known as the Taborites.
 Soon after the Taborites were victorious in the Battle of Tábor.
 The fortified settlement became the base from which the Hussites led their victorious expeditions.
 After the defeat of the Hussites in the Battle of Lipany, the Taborites reconciled with King Sigismund, and in 1437, it was promoted by Sigismund to a royal town.
 In 1452, the town surrendered to the troops under the command of the country's steward of George of Poděbrady.

 From the end of the 15th century, the rapid development of Tábor occurred, which began to look like a real town and formed into its present form.
 Most of its landmarks were built in the 16th century.
 Great fires in 1532 and 1559 destroyed most of the citizens' houses which were usually made of wood, but the fires also became an impetus for further construction development.

 In 1547, the town refused to provide military assistance to King Ferdinand I in his campaign against the German Lutherans.
 Ferdinand I punished Tábor by confiscation of vast lands which were the source of prosperity of the town.
 After the Battle of White Mountain in 1620 the town did not surrender to the rule of King Ferdinand II and so the Imperial Army under the command of general Marradas began the half-year long siege that ended in November 1621 when the town surrendered mainly due to lack of food.
 In 1648, the town was stormed and looted by Swedish army.
 After the Thirty Years' War, a long period of peace occurred and the town recovered.
 In the mid-17th century, the monks from the Order of Discalced Augustinians were invited to spread the Catholic faith.

-Until 1918, "Tabor – Tábor" was part of the Austrian monarchy (the Austrian side after the compromise of 1867), in the district with the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, "Tabor – Tábor" was part of Austria-Hungary, in the district with the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.

 Demographics

 Economy

 The Tábor Hospital is by far the largest employer based in the town.
 The largest industrial employer is Brisk Tábor, producer of spark plugs.
 The tradition of this production in Tábor dates back to 1935.

-There is a military base that hosts 42nd Mechanized Batallion of the 4th Rapid Deployment Brigade.
+There is a military base that hosts 42nd Mechanized Battalion of the 4th Rapid Deployment Brigade.
 Czech Armed Forces Territorial Command headquarters is also located in the town.